Majorana Neutrinos in Same-Sign $W^\pm W^\pm$ Scattering at the LHC: Breaking the TeV Barrier: Sensitivity at the LHC and HL-LHC

 Our analysis is designed to be as simple as pragmatically possible.
 We do this to establish a baseline sensitivity and discovery potential at the LHC that broadly covers Majorana masses spanning $m_N=50\GeV-20\TeV$.
 Investigating improvements that target specific mass regimes is left to future work.
 As discussed in section~\ref{sec:outlook_ex}, we do not exploit all the kinematic characteristics reported in section~\ref{sec:wwScattLHC_diff}.
 We omit, for example, cuts on $\met$ or hadronic activity that are well-established handles in searches for LNV at colliders~\cite{delAguila:2008cj,Atre:2009rg,Pascoli:2018heg}.
 Thus, a more tailored analysis by ATLAS or CMS should yield improvements over the outlook presented here.

 To identify our LN-violating collider signature,

 which is characterized by two same-sign muons and at least two jets, we first apply a loose event selection (called pre-selection in the following).
 This reduces the number of background processes that must be considered while keeping a high selection efficiency for the signal process.
 The pre-selection also includes requirements needed to ensure the near $100\%$ efficiency of the inclusive, single-muon trigger chains used to record collision data in ATLAS~\cite{Aad:2016jkr} and CMS~\cite{Sirunyan:2018fpa} during Run 2 and the future Run 3 of the LHC.
-A summary of pre-selection requirements is listed in the top of Table~\ref{tab:cut_summary}.
+A summary of pre-selection requirements, adapted to Run 2 trigger and acceptance thresholds of ATLAS, is listed in the top of Table~\ref{tab:cut_summary}.

 At pre-selection we require that events have exactly two isolated muon candidates.
 Muon candidates must have the same electric charge $Q$ and reside within the fiducial volume of $\vert\eta\vert<2.7$.
-The leading muon must have $p_T > 27\GeV$ in order to ensure full efficiency of the muon trigger, whereas the sub-leading muon $p_T$ just needs to be above the reconstruction threshold of $p_T > 10 \GeV$.
+The leading muon must have $p_T > 27\GeV$ in order to ensure high efficiency of the muon trigger, whereas the sub-leading muon $p_T$ just needs to be above the reconstruction threshold of $p_T > 10 \GeV$.
 Events with additional lepton candidates, including hadronically decaying $\tau$ leptons, are vetoed.

 At least two jets with $p_T > 25\GeV$ and $\vert\eta\vert<4.5$ must be present in each event.
 The invariant mass of the system constituted by the two highest $p_\mathrm{T}$ jets passing these criteria, $M(j_1,j_2)$, must also exceed $700\GeV$.
 This suppresses interfering sub-processes (see section \ref{sec:modeling_sig}) and enriches the signal sample with a topology that corresponds to the scattering of weak vector bosons.